-Much like the incorporated cities of Solano County, uUnincorporated Solano County consists of a majority of family households (Approximately 80.7 percent of households), of unincorporated Solano County are family households, defined by California law as a household of two or more persons, regardless of relationship status.
+Unincorporated Solano County consists of a majority of family households (80.7 percent of households), defined by California law as a household of two or more persons, regardless of relationship status.
 Approximately 19.3 percent of households consist of residents living alone.
-Approximately 13.5 percent of unincorporated Solano County family households are headed by single adults.2
+Approximately 13.5 percent of unincorporated Solano County family households are headed by single adults.

 Unincorporated Solano County sees a lower rate of female-headed households compared with incorporated areas, at 7.9 percent (546 households).
 Of all female-headed family households in the unincorporated area, 35.7 percent include children (195 households), and 3.8 percent include children and have household incomes below the poverty line (21 households).
 The spatial distribution of single-parent, female-headed households with children in the unincorporated area, as a percentage of total households, is consistent with TCAC/HCD Opportunity Area designations, with the unincorporated county's lower-resource areas seeing higher rates than are found in higher-resource areas (Figure F-20, Single-Parent Female Headed Households with Children within the Unincorporated Area).
 Further, as shown in Figure F-20, there are higher rates of children in female-headed households in unincorporated areas that are closer to services and resources (i.e., schools, childcare, parks, and jobs) and where there are typically higher density housing options which are often more affordable, and lower rates in more rural, agricultural areas.
 This spatial distribution reflects promoting housing development, particularly higher density housing development, where there is access to infrastructure and services in the county.
-The county is promoting this through Programs B.5 to facilitate development in the incorporated cities where infrastructure is available and Program B.6 to allow for a variety of housing types, including innovative housing opportunities.
+The county is promoting this through Programs B.1 to facilitate development in the incorporated cities where infrastructure is available and Program B.6 to allow for a variety of housing types, including innovative housing opportunities.